 States and localities are increasingly using mail in the election process.
 Election Mail is any item mailed to or from authorized elections officials that enables citizens to vote, such as:

-Tag 191, Domestic and International Mail-In Ballots, is a green container tag used by election officials to identify trays and sacks of ballot mail destined for either domestic or international addresses.
-Tag 191 can now be ordered online and mailed directly to Local Election Offices.
+Tag 191, Domestic and International Ballots, is a green container tag used by election officials to identify trays and sacks of ballot mail destined for either domestic or international addresses.
+Tag 191 can be ordered online and mailed directly to local election offices.

 Political Mail is any material mailed for campaign purposes by a registered political candidate, campaign committee, or committee of a political party.

 Advance planning assures that your election mailings meet USPS® standards and arrive on time.

 The Election Mail interactive map is intended to help you determine, based on your location, the correct USPS election & political mail coordinator contact.
 Contact your Postal Service election mail coordinator to discuss: mailpiece design, mailing preparation / entry, as well as delivery and pickup activities.
 The interactive map now includes Business Mail Entry Unit addresses and phone numbers, as well as a new ZIP® Code lookup feature to streamline the resource identification process.

 Properly designing a mailpiece can trim postage costs and speed up delivery.
 USPS mailpiece design analysts (MDA) can provide guidance on envelopes that meet postal standards and help you construct mailing plans.

 Election ballots for APO and FPO addresses need extra mailing time and special tags.